 This is a thoughtful design.
 Several elements included, yet not overly busy.
 Definitely eye catching.
 Crisp.
 Pretty good referral offer, too!

 This guy looks like he has his act together.
 (Great tie!)
-If he’s an experienced full-stack developer, have him give us a call.
-We’re hiring!

 Here's an emerging clothing brand, proudly made in Los Angeles.
 Woot!
 I read a 'good one' today on Quora, "San Francisco is an utopia gone wrong, while Los Angeles is a dystopia gone right."
 Suddenly I feel like getting a tattoo.
 And referring friends and telling them about GoodhYOUman, of course.
 P.S.
 I've lived in both cities and have affection for each, so no haters please.